 How Long Should I Spend There?

-Taxi is the easiest, we took a taxi from Wadi Musa back to the Aqaba/Eilat border, and it cost around $35-40 USD.
+Taxi is the easiest.
+We took a taxi from Wadi Musa back to the Aqaba/Eilat border, and it cost around $35-40 USD.
 Agree on a price before getting in.

 Here is a fairly simple map created by Lucy of OnTheLuce.com just to give you an idea of the order of things (distances not completely to scale).
 To hike to the High Place of Sacrifice, the trail starts between the Theatre and the Colonnaded Street.